viraj2712/plugin-api.go.cd/source/includes/analytics/_043_link_to.md

 ## go.cd.analytics.v1.link-to

 Any links opened directly from the plugin's front-end will open inside the iframe.
 For security reasons, the iframe cannot affect the navigation of the parent GoCD window directly.
-So, the iframe can send a message with the key `go.cd.analytics.v1.link-to` to the parent window to link to one of a specific set of GoCD pages.
+Instead, the iframe can send a message with the key `go.cd.analytics.v1.link-to` to the parent window to link to one of a specific set of GoCD pages.

 The version `v1` of the message supports linking to Job Details page and first Stage of a Pipeline Instance.